 Texas is one of many U.S. states that enforces a fault-based system for resolving motor vehicle accidents and subsequent claims for damages from those involved.
 The state requires every driver to purchase auto insurance that complies with the state’s minimum requirements for various types of coverage.
-When a policyholder causes a vehicle accident with another driver, that other driver can go after the at-fault driver’s auto insurance policy, seeking compensation for damages they suffered.

 This may seem like a straightforward system, but there are many pervasive misconceptions about how auto insurance works in Texas and what happens when someone has an accident in your car.
 Ultimately, any vehicle accident can generate a host of complex legal issues, and it’s not always easy to determine the best path through such disputes.
-However, the right attorney can provide the guidance you need to navigate any complex car accident case.

 Texas has relatively demanding standards for auto insurance.
 The required minimum coverage for all Texas drivers includes: